Kratom Guides

 If two or more compounds require the same enzymes for metabolism, it can slow the process down.
 If there’s too much competition, the active ingredients can begin to build up in the body.
 The effects may last longer than you expect or act too strongly on the body — leading to side effects.

 Kratom is primarily metabolized by the CYP2C9, CYP2D6, CYP1A2, and CYP3A4 enzymes [4].
-Many other medications or substances require the same enzymes for metabolism and may therefore be affected by kratom.
+Many other medications or substances require the same enzymes for metabolism and may therefore be affected by kratom — such as antacids, grapefruit juice, dextromethorphan, and watercress.

 The bottom line here is that you can mix kratom with other medications — but you should always speak with your doctor first to make sure it’s safe.
 They may choose to alter your dose of medicines or advise you to take kratom at least 2 hours apart from your other medications.

-Also see: Exhaustive List of Kratom Drug Interactions: (260+ Medications)
+Related: Exhaustive List of Kratom Drug Interactions: (260+ Medications)

-Final Thoughts: Using Kratom For Pain
+Final Thoughts: Using Kratom for Pain

 The active ingredients are a group of over 40 alkaloids — many of which target the same receptors leveraged by prescription pain medications like OcyContin or Dilaudid.
-This gives kratom a robust analgesic effect, comparable to even the strongest prescription pain pills on the market.
+This gives kratom a robust analgesic effect comparable to even the strongest prescription pain pills on the market.

 Other compounds in kratom reduce the chances of serious side effects and addiction — which are major problems with prescription pain management techniques today.